Importance Sampling CAMs for Weakly-Supervised Segmentation: Approach

 where $\mu$ is a bias parameter.
-The logarithm in \cref{eq_fsl_f1} computes the logit of the binary decision problem whether or not two pixels are (dis)similar.
-The $\tanh$ function then maps the logit with the added bias from $\mathbb{R}$ onto the interval $[-1, 1]$.
-Thus, $f$ takes the values $-1$ and $+1$ when pixels are similar ($\delta=0$) and dissimilar ($\delta=1$) respectively, and $\mu$ controls the cross-over point at which~$f$ changes sign.
+The logarithm in \eqref{eq_fsl_f1} computes the logit of the binary decision problem whether or not two pixels are (dis)similar.
+The $\tanh$ function then maps the logit with the added bias to $[-1, 1]$.
+Thus, $f$ takes the values $-1$ and $+1$ when pixels are similar ($\delta=0$) and dissimilar ($\delta=1$) respectively, and $\mu$ controls the cross-over point at which~$f$ goes from negative to positive.

-For two similar pixels, we have $f < 0$ and get $\mathcal{L}_{\mathrm{fs}} \geq 0$ since $g \geq 0$. $\mathcal{L}_{\mathrm{fs}}$ is thus minimized if $g$ is minimized, i.e.~if $a_i = a_j$.
-In the case of two dissimilar pixels on the other hand, i.e.~if $f > 0$, we have $\mathcal{L}_{\mathrm{fs}} \leq 0$, which is minimized if $g$ is maximized, which occurs when $a_i$~and~$a_j$ are opposite predictions, i.e.~if they are two one-hot vectors predicting different classes.
-However, it is not always the case that two dissimilar pixels are part of different classes.
+For two similar pixels $i$ and $j$ we have $f < 0$ and get $\mathcal{L}_{\mathrm{fs}} \geq 0$ since $g \geq 0$. $\mathcal{L}_{\mathrm{fs}}$ is thus minimized if $g$ is minimized, i.e.~if $a_i = a_j$.
+In the case of two dissimilar pixels on the other hand, i.e.~if $f > 0$, we have $\mathcal{L}_{\mathrm{fs}} \leq 0$, which is minimized if $g$ is maximized.
+This occurs when $a_i$~and~$a_j$ are opposite predictions, i.e.~if they are two one-hot vectors predicting different classes.
+But it is not always the case that two dissimilar pixels are part of different classes.
 For example, an object could contain some high-frequency texture or be made up of several parts with different visual appearance.
 However, since the gating function is chosen to be the squared $L^2$ distance, the gradient of $\mathcal{L}_{\mathrm{fs}}$ with respect to the predictions is proportional to the difference between the predictions, and equal to zero if $a_i = a_j$.
 Consequently, if two pixels have similar predictions, only a small gradient is propagated through the feature similarity loss, and the total gradient is dominated by the classification loss.
 This allows the network to classify larger regions to the same class, even though they contain parts with dissimilar features.
 Thus, the network can activate over the whole extent of objects.